shenoy/sketch-boilerplate/README.md

 * designs.sketch is the sketch file being worked on
 * the unpacked source files are in the ./src/ folder

-To render in Sketch based on source files
+To render designs.sketch based on source files
 ```sh
 npm run render
 ```

-After working on designs.sketch, to packup back into ./src/
+To packup designs.sketch back into ./src/
 ```sh
 npm run packup
 ```